mantidproject/mantid/docs/source/concepts/FittingMinimizersWeightedComparisonDetailed.rst

 minimizers in Mantid when using weights in the cost function.
 For an explanation of the comparison approach and the results obtained when not using weights see the :ref:`General comparison of minimizers
 <FittingMinimizers>`.
-In the alternative results presented here the
+In the results presented here the
 cost function used is least squares and weigths are defined from input observational error estimates.
 See the :ref:`general concept page on fitting <Fitting>` for an explanation on how the error estimates are